manwithplan/GraphGenerator/README.md

 ## Visuals

-Some of the results of the Neo4j Graph
+An example of the analysis shows the Neo4J graph telling us the strongest relations between oil and other entities and their relationships.

 ![Commodity-Oil](Resources/commodity-oil.png)